 - Spread the toasted seeds/nuts over the salad.
 Top with the crumbled feta, green onion and dried cranberries.

 - If you’re serving the salad immediately, go ahead and drizzle most of the dressing on top (you probably won’t use it all).
-Toss to combine, let the salad rest for a few minutes so the rice has time to absorb some of the dressing, and serve.
+Gently toss to combine, and let the salad rest for a few minutes so the rice has time to absorb some of the dressing.
+Serve.

-- If you’re planning to have leftovers, divide the salad into portions and drizzle dressing on each salad as needed.
-The salad and dressing will keep well, stored separately in the refrigerator, for up to 5 days.
+- If you’re planning to have leftovers, divide the salad into portions and store the dressing separately.
+The salad and dressing will keep well, each covered in the refrigerator, for up to 5 days.
 Leftover dressing is great to keep on hand for future salads!

 Make it dairy free/vegan: Omit the feta.
 For a vegan salad, be sure to use maple syrup instead of honey.